Catholic Church and politics in the United States: Catholic Conference on Industrial Problems

 The Catholic Conference on Industrial Problems (1923–1937) was conceived by Raymond McGowan as a way of bringing together Catholic leaders in the fields of theology, labor, and business, with a view to promoting awareness and discussion of Catholic social teaching.
 Its first meeting was held in Milwaukee.
-While it was the venue for important discussions during its existence, its demise was due partly by lack of participation by business executives who perceived the dominant tone of the group as anti-business.
+While it was the venue for important discussions during its existence, its demise was due partly to lack of participation by business executives who perceived the dominant tone of the group as anti-business.

 21st century

 Religion plays a part in American elections.
-Religion is part of the political debate over LGBT rights, abortion, the right to die/assisted suicide, universal health care, workers rights and immigration.
+Religion is part of the political debate over LGBTQ rights, abortion, the right to die/assisted suicide, universal health care, workers rights and immigration.

 According to Dr. John Green of University of Akron, "There isn't a Catholic vote anymore; there are several Catholic votes."
 A survey conducted by the Gallup organization in 2009 revealed that, despite the opposition of the church to abortion and embryonic stem-cell research, there is no significant difference between the opinions of Catholics and non-Catholics on these questions.